Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 In a typical year, according to the U.S. Travel Association, the top leisure activity for U.S. domestic travelers is – surprise! – visiting relatives.
 Travel is predicted to be significantly up this winter season.

-In 2022, AAA predicts that a whopping 54.6 million Americans will travel for Thanksgiving – which is within pre-pandemic travel volume.
+In 2024, AAA predicts that a whopping 80 million Americans will travel for Thanksgiving, which is a 1.7 million increase compared to last year.

-The top domestic destinations this Thanksgiving will be Orlando, Anaheim, CA, and Las Vegas.
+The top domestic destinations this Thanksgiving will be Atlanta, Las Vegas, Los Angeles, Miami, Oahu, Orlando and Phoenix.

 PRO TIP: Check out our post on how you can save money on your next road trip.